cascadiajs/cascadiajs/app/markdown/2026/workshops/promise-that-scales.md

 * Add fault tolerance patterns: auto-retries, circuit breakers, graceful degradation
 * Orchestrate parallel work across background workers that scale independently

-​## What you'll walk away with:
+## What you'll walk away with:

-​* A deployed, production-ready app powered by durable workflows
+* A deployed, production-ready app powered by durable workflows
-* A GitHub repo you can keep building o
+* A GitHub repo you can keep building on

 ## Prerequisites:

 * ​Laptop with Node.js installed
 * GitHub account
 * Code editor of your choice
-* We recommend GitHub Codespaces for a zero-install experience.
-A pre-configured devcontainer is provided.

 ​**Experience level:** All levels welcome